dgkang/gmemcached/README.md

 gmemcached
 ==========

-This is a client library for memcached
+This is a gmemcached client library for the Go programming language